ArteryTek/AT32F435_437_Firmware_Library/project/at_start_f435/examples/edma/flash_to_sram/readme.txt

   to embedded sram memory. edma stream1 is configured to transfer the contents of a 32-word data buffer stored in flash memory to the reception buffer in ram. if received data right, the three leds will turn on.

+  for more detailed information. please refer to the application note document AN0090.